How My First Coffee Cupping Experience Humbled Me

 Although amazingly fun, it was also somewhat difficult.

 My palette is not experienced with discerning flavors and tastes that subtle.
-Despite being a specialty coffee enthusiast for just about year now, picking out particular flavors is difficult.
+Despite being a specialty coffee enthusiast for about a year now, picking out particular flavors is difficult.

 Let’s look at the specific coffees and what notes I took.
 Take my opinions about these types of things with a grain of salt (for now).